For Companies with Lodgements Up to Date

 In order to avoid personal liability for a company tax and superannuation debt, a Liquidator must be appointed within the 21-day period allowed by the Director Penalty Notice.
 Merely meeting with a Liquidator or advising the ATO of an intention to make an appointment is not enough to avoid personal liability.

-The appointment of a Liquidator can occur almost immediately and The Insolvency Experts are able to organise one within 24 hours, if required.
+The appointment of a Liquidator can occur almost immediately and The Insolvency Experts are able to organise a liquidation within 24 hours, if required.

-The penalty is able to be waived or avoided if a director places a company into Liquidation– but only if that is done before the ATO issues a Director Penalty Notice.
+The penalty is unable to be waived or avoided even if a director places a company into Liquidation.

-And just because there are outstanding lodgments, don’t think the ATO cannot act.
+And just because there are outstanding lodgements, don’t think the ATO cannot act.

-Accordingly, if you have outstanding returns more than 3 months past the due, and believe you your business is viable, bring all lodgments up to date (although this does not relieve a director of personal liability for director penalties) and then place the company into Voluntary Administration if appropriate.
+Accordingly, if you have outstanding returns more than 3 months past the due, and you believe your business is viable, bring all lodgements up to date (although this does not relieve a director of personal liability for director penalties) and then place the company into Voluntary Administration if appropriate.

-Alternatively, if your business is not viable and you cannot bring lodgments up to date, you must consider liquidating the company before the ATO issues a Director Penalty Notice.
+Alternatively, if your business is not viable and you cannot bring lodgements up to date, you must consider liquidating the company.

-If you have a tax debt, and believe the ATO may be about to issue a DPN, call The Insolvency Experts immediately and without delay on 1300 767 525.
+If you have a tax debt, and believe the ATO may be about to issue a DPN, call The Insolvency Experts immediately on 1300 767 525.

-YOU MUST ALWAYS LODGE ALL RETURNS WITHIN 3 MONTHS OF THE DUE DATE OR YOU WILL NOT ESCAPE PERSONAL LIABILITY FOR COMPANY TAX DEBTS WHERE A DIRECTOR PENALTY NOTICE HAS BEEN ISSUED!
+YOU MUST ALWAYS LODGE ALL BAS AND SUPERANNUATION RETURNS WITHIN 3 MONTHS OF THE DUE DATE OR YOU WILL NOT ESCAPE PERSONAL LIABILITY FOR COMPANY TAX DEBTS WHERE A DIRECTOR PENALTY NOTICE HAS BEEN ISSUED!